raml-org/raml-spec/versions/raml-10/raml-10.md

   # not required; same for the X-Chargeback header
 ```

-### Algorithm of Merging Traits With Methods
+### Algorithm of Merging Traits and Methods

 Each RAML element has its branch of the RAML document.
-Informally, applying a trait to method may be described as putting traits branch under the methods branch.
-Formally, it is a recursive procedure:
+The high-level description of applying a trait to method is putting a traits branch under the methods branch.
+Actually, applying a trait to a method is a recursive procedure:
-1. Those properties of method node which are undefined in trait node remain unchanged.
+1. Method node properties are inspected and those that are undefined in trait node remain unchanged.
-2. The method node receives all properties of trait node (excluding optional) which are undefined in method node.
+2. The method node receives all properties of trait node (excluding optional ones), which are undefined in the method node.
-3. As for properties defined in both method node and trait node (including optional):
+3. Properties defined in both method node and trait node (including optional ones) are treated as follows:
-  * Scalar properties remain unchanged
+  * Scalar properties remain unchanged.
-  * Collection properties are merged by value (see below)
+  * Collection properties are merged by value, as described later.
-  * Values of object properties are subjected to the same procedure starting at step 1.
+  * Values of object properties are subjected to steps 1-3 of this procedure.

-In general case a method can have more than one trait each having a sufficient hierarchy.
-Applying all of them is equivalent to building a stack of branches:
+Generally, a method can have more than one trait, each having a sufficient hierarchy.
+Applying all traits is equivalent to building a stack of branches as follows:

-1. Top branch is the methods branch.
+* The top branch is the methods branch.
-2. Other branches are traits branches.
+* Other branches are traits branches.
-  * Branches of those traits which are farther from the method in hierarchical sense, lay deeper (a trait may occur on different hierarchy distances, and we consider the closest one).
+  * Branches of traits that are farther away hierarchically from the method than others, are bypassed in favor the closest one.
-  * Those traits which lay on the same hierarchy distance from the method, can be ordered in a queue:
+  * Those traits that are within the same hierarchy distance from the method, can be ordered in a queue:
-    * For distance one it's just the methods trait list.
+    * For distance one, it's just the methods trait list.
-    * Queue(d+1) is obtained from Queue(d) by concatenating trait lists of its elements and canceling all but the first occurence of each trait.
+    * Queue(d+1) is obtained from Queue(d) by concatenating trait lists of its elements and canceling all but the first occurrence of each trait.
-    * Branches order is determined as follows: those traits, which have higher positions in the queue, also have their branches deeper in our stack.
+    * Branch order is determined as follows: traits that have higher positions in the queue, have branches deeper in the stack.

-Finally, the resource can have its own traits, and it can be applied a chain of resource types (call them resourceType1, resourceType2, etc), each possibly having its own traits and defining the same method.
+Finally, the resource can have its own traits, and a chain of resource types, for example resourceType1, resourceType2, ..., can be applied.
+Each resource type can potentially have its own traits and define the same method.
 The stack is constructed as follows:
 1. Traits of method itself
 2. Traits of resource owning the method
 3. Traits of method owned by resourceType1
 4. Traits of resourceType1
-5. etc.
+5. ...

 Merging resource types with resources obeys similar rules.